 8) Cross-Compatibility – While the 2017 version was available only for Apple users, the 2018 version can be used on Windows as well.

 Aurora HDR for Windows does exactly what it was intended to do and that it allows you to create vibrant and stunning HDR photographs.
 From a more natural look and feel to a more over the top atmosphere, you get to control it the way you want.
 Comparing the standard and Pro version, getting the latter is far more wiser in the long run as you get several amazing benefits.
 Considering all the options you get, this is definitely one of the best value for money software out there for creating HDR photographs.
-Pre-order for AURORA HDR 2018 starts soon on its home page.
+You can check out AURORA HDR on its home page.

 Aurora HDR Windows